Haleh Esfandiari: Detention in Iran

 On December 30, 2006, Esfandiari was robbed at knifepoint by three men while on the way to the airport after visiting her ailing 93-year-old mother in Tehran, Iran, whom she had visited approximately twice per year over the past decade.
 During this incident, the men threatened to kill her; then they stole her baggage and both her U.S. and Iranian passports.
 Consequently, she was not permitted to leave the country.
 When she applied for new travel documents, she was instead barred from leaving Iran and interrogated over a period of six weeks by authorities from the Iranian Ministry of Intelligence.
 These interrogations, which totaled approximately fifty hours, focused primarily on her work at the Wilson Center.
 During this time, she was allowed to return home each day, but "was pressured to make a false confession or to falsely implicate the Wilson Center in activities in which it had no part".
 On January 18, 2007, an interrogator and three other men (one holding a video camera) broke into her mother's apartment and entered Esfandiari's bedroom while she was taking an afternoon nap; they then took her laptop computer and other items.

 In early May, she was asked again to confess to having taken part in anti-government activities, which she refused to do.
 On May 7, 2007, she was told to report to the Ministry of Intelligence.
 Upon her arrival there the next morning, she was taken into custody and driven to Tehran's Evin Prison.
-She was one of four dual U.S.-Iranian citizens to be detained by the Iranian government under similar circumstances in 2007, the others being Radio Farda correspondent Parnaz Azima, Ali Shakeri of the Center for Citizen Peacebuilding at the University of California at Irvine, and Kian Tajbakhsh, an Iranian American consultant for the Open Society Institute.
+She was one of four dual U.S.-Iranian citizens to be detained by the Iranian government under similar circumstances in 2007, the others being Radio Farda correspondent Parnaz Azima, Ali Shakeri of the Center for Citizen Peacebuilding at the University of California, Irvine, and Kian Tajbakhsh, an Iranian American consultant for the Open Society Institute.
 A former FBI agent, Robert Levinson, has been missing in Iran since he disappeared in March 2007.

 During her detention at Evin Prison, Esfandiari was allowed to make one- or two-minute telephone calls to her mother most evenings, but was not permitted to have contact with her other family members.
 On May 15, 2007, Iranian Judiciary spokesman Ali Reza Jamshidi confirmed that Esfandiari was being investigated for crimes against national security and that her case was being handled by the Intelligence Ministry.
 On May 21, 2007, Iran's state TV announced that the government of Iran had charged Esfandiari of seeking to topple that nation's ruling Islamic establishment.
 The Ministry of Intelligence said that Esfandiari had admitted during interrogation that her institute was funded by the Soros Foundation.
 On May 29, 2007, one day after a rare high-level meeting between Iranian and U.S. officials, Iran announced that its judiciary had brought charges of "endangering national security through propaganda against the system and espionage for foreigners" against Esfandiari.